spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 ## GDK authority

-As the GDK works with multiple [server-workers]({{urlRoot}}/content/glossary#workers), rather than a single server, authority needs to be dictated by SpatialOS so that authority is shared between server-workers.
+As the GDK works with multiple [server-workers]({{urlRoot}}/content/glossary#workers), rather than a single server, authority needs to be dictated by SpatialOS so that it is shared between server-workers.
 This means server-workers have authority over some Actors but don’t have authority over other Actors, depending on how SpatialOS assigns authority. **This is a key difference between the GDK and traditional Unreal networking!**

 > We use the term “authoritative” when a server-worker has authority over an Actor and “non-authoritative” when it doesn’t.